Q: What is IRS Form 1099?

 - Instead of the company withholding taxes with each payment, the freelancers must make tax payments quarterly based on estimated annual tax liability.

-- Consequently, 1099 Forms don’t show taxes already paid to the government—just income from each client.
+- Consequently, 1099 forms don’t show taxes already paid to the government — just income from each client.

-Category: Compliance Ask Liquid
+Category: Compliance Ask Liquid Finance and Accounting

 Quick note: This is not to be taken as tax advice or legal advice or payroll advice.
 Since tax rules and laws change over time and can vary by location and industry, consult a CPA / tax advisor and/or attorney for specific guidance.